mhardcastle/ddf-pipeline/docs/manual.md

 Scientific users of ddf-pipeline are requested to cite the relevant papers and refer to the ddf-pipeline github.

+## who is this release for?

+This release of ddf-pipeline is mainly aimed at people who want to reduce wide-field LOFAR data quickly and to a good standard.
+If you are interested in a single bright source in a LOFAR field and are not in a hurry, you may find the current de facto standard factor (https://github.com/lofar-astron/factor) to be more useful to you.

 ## getting support

 Support for ddf-pipeline and the code that backs it up is provided on